Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Methodologies for Storage Capacity Assessments

 \subsection{Storage Readiness Level (SRL)}

 The Storage Readiness Level (SRL) framework is a standardized tool designed to assess the maturity of geological sites for CO\textsubscript{2} storage \cite{Akhurst2019storageReadiness}.
-Inspired by the Technology Readiness Level (TRL) system, SRLs adapt this concept to evaluate the progression of a storage site from initial identification to operational readiness, encompassing technical, regulatory, and operational milestones.
-Developed through collaborative research and industry experience in the UK, Norway, and the Netherlands since the 1990s, the SRL framework, as shown in Figure \ref{fig:F5_srl}, offers a nine-level scale to communicate site maturity to stakeholders, including policymakers, investors, and the public.
-By addressing key aspects such as geological characterization, regulatory compliance, and infrastructure planning, SRLs enable a systematic comparison of sites across diverse geological and regulatory contexts, facilitating informed decision-making for CCS project development \cite{Akhurst2019storageReadiness}.
+Inspired by the Technology Readiness Level (TRL) system, SRL evaluates storage sites from initial identification to operational readiness, encompassing technical, regulatory, and operational milestones.

 Figure \ref{fig:F5_srl} shows that the SRL framework is derived by integrating three core pillars: technical appraisal, permitting, and operational planning.
 Each level requires specific evidence to justify progression.
 Technical appraisal involves detailed geological studies, including seismic surveys, well data analysis, and reservoir modeling, to estimate storage capacity and ensure containment integrity through mechanisms such as structural trapping and residual trapping.
-Permitting evaluates compliance with national and international regulations, such as the EU CCS Directive, which mandates environmental impact assessments and public engagement.
-Operational planning addresses logistical requirements, including CO\textsubscript{2} transport infrastructure and monitoring systems for long-term site management.
+Permitting evaluates compliance with national and international regulations, which mandate environmental impact assessments and public engagement.
+Operational planning addresses logistical requirements, including transport infrastructure and monitoring systems for long-term site management.
 As Figure \ref{fig:F5_srl} outlines, the SRL scale ranges from SRL 1 (conceptual site identification) to SRL 9 (fully operational storage site), with intermediate levels marking milestones like feasibility studies (SRL 4--6) and pilot injections (SRL 7--8).
-Applied to hundreds of sites, including 742 offshore formations in the North Sea, the framework accommodates site-specific challenges and regulatory variations, supporting the global scaling of CCS by prioritizing sites with high readiness and reducing uncertainties in storage capacity and safety \cite{Akhurst2019storageReadiness, Ringstad2023CCUSZEN}.
+The framework accommodates site-specific challenges and regulatory variations by prioritizing sites with high readiness and reducing uncertainties in storage capacity and safety \cite{Akhurst2019storageReadiness, Ringstad2023CCUSZEN}.